z1rk4/Twitter_Giveaway_Bot/README.md

 If the tweet asked for you to tag two friends, the bot will reply with two users to tag from the users specified in the ```config.py``` file.

 After every iteration, to ensure that the account does not get ratelimited by Twitter, the bot sleeps for 150 seconds (can be modified on the user's own risk) before combing through another set of tweets.
 This process is repeated until the user stops the program.
 Information about interactions by the bot using the account are printed out in the console after every iteration.

+### Author
+Z1 (http://www.twitter.com/Z1RK4), follow me for further updates on the development of this project!